elibarrow/BAE305-SP24-LAB5/README.md

 </p>

 We then tried different objects to block the light of the photoresistor.
 This allowed us to answer the question of what the min. and max. analog values we were able to detect with this circuit.
 We found the min. to be 1 and the max. to be 1004.

-We then used an if/else statement to turn on the LED light only when the brightness sensed by the photoresistor was low, similar to a night light.
-The code written for this step is shown below.

-if(sensorValue > 400){ digitalWrite(LED_BUILTIN, HIGH);
-//run if true
-           }
-           else{ digitalWrite(LED_BUILTIN, LOW);
-    //run if false
-       }

 ## Part 4 - LED dimmer using PWM ##
 We used the same circuit as that in part 2 with the potentiometer, except the LED pin was switched to one that was PWM capable.
 Below is a photo of the circuit as well as the setup with the Oscilloscope.